What Is a 20-Year Mortgage?

 What are the current 20-year mortgage rates?

 Your 20-year mortgage rate will vary depending on your lender, creditworthiness and down payment.
-Buyers applying for a 20-year FHA or VA loan might have access to better rates than the national average.
+Buyers applying for a 20-year FHA or VA loan might qualify for better rates than the national average.

 Should you refinance to a 20-year mortgage?